 Lowers blood pressure.
 Removes extra water from your body.

-Microzide (Hydrochlorothiazide (Hctz)) is a well-tolerated water pill that's often the first-choice treatment for mild high blood pressure.
+Thalitone (chlorthalidone) is a well-tolerated water pill that's increasingly used to treat high blood pressure.

-- Works well to get rid of extra fluids in your body through urination.
+- Does a good job getting rid of extra fluids in your body by making you urinate more.

-- A first-choice blood pressure treatment for many people.
-Works especially well for African Americans.
+- A good blood pressure treatment for people who haven't responded well to other thiazide diuretics.
+Works especially well for people of African descent.

 - Lowers the risk of heart attack and stroke.

 - Good option if you have high blood pressure and heart failure.